-*Note: Since this post was published on March 17, 2018, additional employers have begun to offer Mindful Return as an employee benefit and have permitted me to recognize them publicly.
+*Note: Since this post was published in March 2018, dozens more employers have begun to offer Mindful Return as an employee benefit (now more than 80!), and some have permitted me to recognize them publicly.
 I have updated the list to include their names.

 Employers: do you know just how much influence you have on the well-being of your new parent employees?
 A TON.
 I promise you.